United Airlines Pilot Retirement

 Whether you are a legacy United or Continental pilot, we have experience working with both retirement benefits packages so that we can create a customized financial plan for you to follow to help build the retirement life you have worked so hard to create.

-Key members of the Cleary Gull Pilot Program team include Certified Financial Planners, as well as former airline personnel that are uniquely qualified to help pilots and retirees sort through their financial options to maximize their retirement income.
+Key members of the Cleary Gull Pilot Program team include Certified Financial Planner (CFP™) and Chartered Financial Analyst (CFA®) professionals as well as former airline personnel that are uniquely qualified to help pilots and retirees sort through their financial options to maximize their retirement income.
 Plus, we are equally conversant in the complex and constantly changing world of Social Security and Medicare benefits.

-We closely monitor the UAL / CAL merger and analyze the implications to pilots’ retirements to better help you when you transition to retirement.
+We closely monitor the UAL benefit plans and analyze the implications to better help you when you transition to retirement.

 A Plan/ PBGC